Euro climbs to three-week high as dollar weakens

 “In the background we have the trade issues but that seems to have died off.
 We haven’t had any tweets from Trump (on trade) for a few days.”

-Against the yen, the dollar softened to 106.96 yen JPY=, off its seven-week high of 107.78 yen touched on Friday as traders braced for a meeting between Trump and Japanese Prime Minister Shinzo Abe on Tuesday and Wednesday.
+Against the yen, the dollar softened to 106.96 yen, off its seven-week high of 107.78 yen touched on Friday as traders braced for a meeting between Trump and Japanese Prime Minister Shinzo Abe on Tuesday and Wednesday.

 Tokyo is eager to avoid being pushed into talks on a two-way free trade agreement aimed not only at market access but at monetary and currency policies.